kekexd/tweeter/README.md

 # Tweeter Project

 A simple single-page AJAX-based Twitter clone built with Node, Express and MongoDB.
-Tweeter allows user to send and view tweets on the fly.
+Tweeter allows user to send and view and like tweets on the fly.

 ## Final Project
 !["Screenshot of URLs page"](https://github.com/kekexd/tweeter/blob/feature/likes/docs/compose.png?raw=true)